blambeau/viiite/doc/index.md

 ---
 # Bench &mdash; An alternative to Benchmark

 After a first sketch a few weeks ago, I've decided to dedicate my *whyday* on Bench.
 Bench is an alternative to Benchmark, designed to let benchmarks evolve smootlhy from simple measures to complete benchmarking infrastructures.
+It does it through a separation of concerns between *running* benchmarks (bench run) and *reporting* benchmarking results (bench report).

 ## Starting 'ala' Benchmark